Simon Phillips (drummer): Career

-Phillips began to play professionally at the age of twelve in a Dixieland band led by his father, Sid Phillips for four years.
+Phillips began to play professionally at the age of twelve in a Dixieland band led by his father, Sid Phillips, for four years.
 After his father's death, he started playing pop and rock and found work in a production of the musical Jesus Christ Superstar.
 He worked as a session musician for cast members, and this led to other session work.
-Beginning in the 1970s, he worked with Jeff Beck, Gil Evans, Stanley Clarke, Peter Gabriel, Pete Townshend, and Frank Zappa.
+Beginning in the 1970s, he worked with Jeff Beck, Gil Evans, Stanley Clarke, Peter Gabriel, Pete Townshend, and Frank Zappa; he was the drummer in the Phil Manzanera and Brian Eno supergroup 801 on their 1976 album 801 Live.

-Phillips was the drummer in the Phil Manzanera and Brian Eno supergroup 801 on their 1976 album 801 Live.
-He replaced Judas Priest drummer Alan Moore to record on the band's Sin After Sin album (1977), and on that album, Phillips introduced the combination of the double bass drumming that would come to define heavy metal in later years, particularly the thrash metal sub-genre which emerged in the 1980s.
-The track "Dissident Aggressor" was an early example of the tempo and aggression which would soon become synonymous with the New Wave of British Heavy Metal.
+Phillips replaced Judas Priest drummer Alan Moore to record on the band's Sin After Sin album (1977), and on that album, Phillips introduced the combination of the double bass drumming that would come to define heavy metal in later years, particularly the thrash metal sub-genre which emerged in the 1980s.
+The track "Dissident Aggressor" was an early example of the tempo and aggression which would soon become synonymous with the new wave of British heavy metal.
 Author Andrew L. Cope has described Sin After Sin as a key album in the development of heavy metal technique, in particular for its use of double kick drumming.
-That same year, Phillips played on Evita.
-Around 1978, British guitarist Gary Boyle made an album called "The Dancer" featuring Simon Phillips.

-Phillips played on Michael Schenker's 1980 debut album The Michael Schenker Group, as well as in Mike Rutherford's Smallcreep's Day.
+Phillips played on guitarist Michael Schenker's 1980 debut album The Michael Schenker Group, as well as the solo album for Genesis bassist Mike Rutherford, Smallcreep's Day.
 In the early 1980s, Phillips formed part of RMS with session musicians Mo Foster and Ray Russell.

-Phillips played & co-wrote songs on Jeff Beck's 1980 jazz-rock fusion album There & Back, featuring his double-kick prowess on the song "Space Boogie" which he also co-wrote.
-Another track "The Pump" was co-written by Phillips & appeared on the soundtrack to the 1983 film Risky Business.

-In 1981, he formed Ph.D. with Jim Diamond and Tony Hymas.
+In 1981, Phillips formed Ph.D. with Jim Diamond and Tony Hymas.
 The new wave outfit released two albums and five singles, including "Little Suzi's on the Up" and "I Won't Let You Down", before splitting up in 1983.

-He was the drummer for the Who on their 1989 American reunion tour and appeared on solo recordings by band members Roger Daltrey and Pete Townshend.
+Phillips was the drummer for the Who on their 1989 American reunion tour and appeared on solo recordings by band members Roger Daltrey and Pete Townshend.

-Also in 1989, he recorded his debut album with the band Protocol.
-Wanting to make bigger changes in his music career, Phillips decided to move to Los Angeles in the 1990s.
+Also in 1989, he recorded his debut album Protocol, for which he played all instruments.
+Wanting to make bigger changes in his music career, Phillips decided to move to Los Angeles in 1990.
+In 2000 he recorded a jazz album, Vantage Point, with trumpeter Walt Fowler, saxophonist Brandon Fields, and pianist Jeff Babko.
+Phillips also made an uncredited contribution on electronic duo the Chemical Brothers' 1997 break-out hit Dig Your Own Hole, drumming on the song "Elektrobank".